loda-lang/loda-rust/documents/mining.md

 The discovered programs are placed inside the local `loda-programs` repo.

 The `miner_sync_executable` is executed every hour (or some interval).
 If there are no new commits in the official [loda-programs](https://github.com/loda-lang/loda-programs) repo, then nothing happens.
-When there is new commits to official loda-programs repo, then it syncs the local repository with the it.
+When there is a new commit to official loda-programs repo, then it syncs the local repository with it.

 ---